ak10net/ak10net.github.io/_posts/2021-02-01-recommender-system.md

 There can be many more.
 All of the approaches have their own shortcomings.

-Since lot of background calculations for recommender systems are done with similarity metrics It is good to know about them
+Since lot of background calculations for recommender systems are done with similarity metrics It is good to know about them as distance measures have their own pros and cons.
+I will leave it to the reader to find out about them from the links below.
-Methods to calculate similarity
 1. [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index)
 2. [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)
 3. [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)